zeroopensource/zero-real-api/README.md

 **Used in production**
 Not just an idea — this powers real projects.
 It will be maintained and hardened over time.

+**Own your stack**
+From database to auth to logs — everything here can run on your infrastructure.
+No lock-in, no black boxes.

 ---

 ## 📦 Who is this for?